syncip/htzbench/README.md

 - resulte link (raw yabs result output)

 # Commit a result
 If you have a result file, you can send it to this repository as a pull request.
 Please pay attention to the form of the result file and the naming (use an [example result](result/) for this).
+When submitting, please make sure that your server is not overloaded with other tasks (ideally the server is new).
+Do an update before a benchmark and make sure that your server is up to date.
+We use the following procedure for our benchmarks:
+``
+apt update & apt upgrade
+Server reboot
+apt update & apt upgrade
+curl -sL yabs.sh | bash
+``